 Tri-tip is one of my favorite cuts to cook sous vide.
 The tri-tip cut has a decent amount of fat marbling without being overly fatty like a rib-eye and it just eats so well, especially when cooked to a perfect medium-rare.
 Personally, I love to push things to the rare side of medium-rare when cooking this cut!

 Sous vide tri-tip steaks are great for a crowd or for a weeknight dinner, and either way I’ve got you covered to pull off a well-rounded meal with plenty of steak sides recipes.
+My favorite way to serve this steak is with Crispy Potatoes and Chimichurri.

 Here’s what you’ll find in this article: